13 Best Kontakt Libraries for All Categories 2026

 • Tempo-Sync Integration Throughout

-Transitions and pedal loops automatically match song tempo without manual warping in your DAW.
-The rhythmic pedals can act as evolving rhythmic beds or atmospheric pulse elements that stay locked to your project BPM.
+Transitions and pedal loops automatically match your song’s tempo, so you don’t have to adjust them by hand.
+The rhythmic pedals can be used as evolving beds or pulse elements that stay in sync with your project’s BPM.

-This saves significant time because you don’t have to manually time-stretch or warp samples to fit your arrangement, and because transitions are designed to morph into one another, building tension feels natural rather than forced.
+This saves you a lot of time since you don’t need to stretch or warp samples to fit your arrangement.
+The transitions are made to blend smoothly, so building tension feels natural.

 2. Kithara by Native Instruments & Audio Imperia – Best Hybrid guitar